aman123singhal/PODMAN/# PODMAN.md

 CONTAINER ID  IMAGE                             COMMAND     CREATED      STATUS          PORTS                   NAMES b542b96d48df  docker.io/grafana/grafana:latest              3 hours ago  Up 3 hours ago  0.0.0.0:3001->3000/tcp  grafana
 ``````
-We can also use the command given below to see all the running containers
+We can also use the command given below to see all the containers like running, existed and created. (we can also use --all on the place of -a )

 ~~~
 $ podman ps -a